xyzmaps/xyz-documentation/docs/cli/basic-features.md

 > #### Note
 >
 > Property Search is available in spaces with fewer than 10,000 features by default.
 For spaces larger than 10,000 features, a limited number will be indexed.
-To access more, you'll need a Data Hub Add-on license, [learn more about Data Hub Add-on features here](datahub_add-on.md).
+To access more, you'll need a XYZ Maps Add-on license, [learn more about XYZ Maps Add-on features here](datahub_add-on.md).

 ##### Property Filters

-You can use `show -p` or `--prop` to filter the properties that are returned by the Data Hub API.
+You can use `show -p` or `--prop` to filter the properties that are returned by the XYZ Maps API.
 This is useful when your features have a large number of properties, and you only need to return some of them along with the geometry.

 ```console
 xyzmaps space show -p p.property1,p.property2 -w